GabeScott/standard-works-vault/General Conference/1972 April - The Miracle of Missionary Work.md

 # The Miracle of Missionary Work

-*By Milton R. Hunter - Of the Seventy*
+By President Milton R. Hunter - *Of the First Council of the Seventy*

 *Given in the April session of the 1972 General Conference*